Gwisin

+The Japanese cognate kishin (鬼神) typically glossed as "demons and gods".
+Note that Hinduist-Buddhist demons yaksha (yakṣa) and rakshasa (rākṣasa) may also be expressed as types of guishen, i.e., yiecha-guishen (夜叉鬼神), etc.

+Korean legends

+There are a lot of legends about gwisin.
+Because they are a common form of ghost, children often make them up to scare others or parents tell stories to their children to teach them a lesson.
+The most common plot of a legend about gwisin is revenge, for example revenge for the family of the ghost.
+Another popular tropes include men who cheat on their wives, and murder someone.

-According to the folklore, Gwisin may be found in many places.
+According to folklore, gwisin may be found in many places.
 It is claimed that when an individual dies but still has ties to the world of the living, such as in the case of revenge or caring for a loved one, their spirit remains on earth to complete the task before going on to the underworld.

-Legends

-There are a lot of legends about Gwisin.
-Because they are a common form of ghost, children often make them up to scare others or parents tell stories to their children to teach them a lesson.
-Most legends are about revenge, revenge for their families or about men who cheated on their wives, or murdered the victim.

-Appearances of Gwisin often occur in high schools, a concept popularized with the release of Whispering Corridors, a Korean horror movie released in 1998.
+Appearances of gwisin often occur in high schools, a concept popularized with the release of Whispering Corridors, a Korean horror movie released in 1998.

 Physical characteristics

-Folklore says that the Gwisin ghosts are usually transparent, legless and float in mid-air.
-Female Gwisin or known as Cheonyeogwisin usually have white Hanbok (한복) which are worn for funerals.
+Folklore says that the gwisin ghosts are usually transparent, legless and float in mid-air.
+Female gwisin are known as Cheonyeogwisin and usually have white Hanbok (한복) which are worn for funerals.
 They have long, drooping black hair and sometimes they are faceless, depending on their personality.
-Male Gwisin are somewhat rare, and may appear different.
+Male gwisin are somewhat rare, and may appear different.

+Comparisons

+The gwisin/kwisin is considered similar to a yogoe (요괴, 妖怪, a yōkai/ayakashi or ghost) or mamul (마물. 魔物, a bogey).

+In Korea, gwisin are humans who have died, unlike the dokkaebi.